AbdullahMH21/pdsnd_github/README.md

 ### Credits
 This project is part of the Udacity Data Analyst Nanodegree program.
 Special thanks to Udacity for providing the initial dataset and project framework.
 Additional resources and inspiration were taken from the Pandas documentation and Stack Overflow.

+### Usage Example
+After running the script with `python bikeshare.py`, you’ll be prompted to select a city, month, and day.
+Here’s an example interaction:

+Would you like to see data for Chicago, New York City, or Washington? chicago Would you like to filter by month (January to June) or 'all'? march Would you like to filter by day or 'all'? all

+### Future Improvements
+- Expand the data to include additional months and cities.
+- Create a graphical interface to visualize the statistics.
+- Implement more advanced data filtering options for enhanced analysis.